Cap-go/website/src/content/docs/docs/plugin/settings.md

   order: 8
 ---

-To have more control over updater system, you can configure it with these settings:
+To have more fine-grained control over the update system, you can configure it with these settings:

-## `appReadyTimeout` :
+## `appReadyTimeout`

 > Configure the number of milliseconds the native plugin should wait before considering an update 'failed'.